criusmq/woodstock/README.md

 `Woodstock` or whatever the name's gonna be is a web application created to represent, analyse mathematical model of biological process.
+Woodstock's best friend [Snoopy](http://www-dssz.informatik.tu-cottbus.de/DSSZ/Software/Snoopy) is a software tool to design and animate graphs based on the Petri Nets theory.

 ### Process